-Volunteer, multi-stakeholder committees are a key component of NQF's Consensus Development Process (CDP), and thus the success of the process is due in large part to the participation of its committee members.
+Volunteer, multistakeholder committees are a key component of NQF's Consensus Development Process (CDP), and thus the success of the process is due in large part to the participation of its committee members.
 In 2013, NQF began transitioning to the use of standing committees for CDPs.
 These standing committees oversee NQF's various measure portfolios.
 This oversight function includes evaluating both newly submitted and previously endorsed measures against NQF's measure evaluation criteria, identifying gaps in the measurement portfolio, providing feedback on how the portfolio should evolve, and serving on any ad hoc or expedited projects in their designated topic areas.

-When not involved in the more traditional endorsement project activities, which usually include evaluation of 20-25 measures over a 7-month timeframe, the Committee is available for "off-cycle" activities.
-These can include any of the actions noted above, as well as other activities such as serving as clinical or technical experts for other standing bodies (e.g., Measure Applications Partnership or cross cutting measurement areas), collaborating with measure developers on gap filling, and participating in thoughtful discussion and activities on prospecting for new measures and addressing strategic measurement issues in the topic area.
+When not involved in the more traditional endorsement project activities, which usually include evaluation of 20 to 25 measures over a seven-month timeframe, standing committees are available for "off-cycle" activities.
+These can include any of the actions noted above, as well as other activities such as serving as clinical or technical experts for other standing bodies (e.g., Measure Applications Partnership or cross-cutting measurement areas), collaborating with measure developers on gap filling, and participating in thoughtful discussion and activities on prospecting for new measures and addressing strategic measurement issues in the topic area.
 Typically, these off-cycle activities will be conducted via quarterly, two-hour web meetings or conference calls for each standing committee, as needed.

-The off-cycle activities of the Palliative and End-of-Life Care Standing Committee in the spring of 2017 have focused on the evaluation of one measure and further refinement of a measurement framework for palliative and end-of-life care.
+The 2017 off-cycle activities of the Palliative and End-of-Life Care Standing Committee focused on the evaluation of one measure, further refinement of a measurement framework for palliative and end-of-life care, and pilot testing NQF's new prioritization criteria and framework for measures and gaps.